MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-library-api.md

 6. At this point, an account has been created and no further information is needed.
 ![Ad Library API Sign-up Step 6](media/ad-library-api-sign-up-step-6.png "Step 6")

+> [!NOTE]
+> Starting May 31, 2025, the Developer Portal page will be deprecated and replaced with a new version [here](https://ads.microsoft.com/cc/Settings/DevSettings).
+Please update your bookmarks and begin using the new page to avoid any disruptions.
+For questions or help, please contact [Support](https://about.ads.microsoft.com/en/support).

 You can now proceed to [Developer Account](https://developers.ads.microsoft.com/Account) to request a token for accessing the API.
 As part of this, you’ll need to review our [Developer Terms of Use](https://www.microsoft.com/en-us/legal/terms-of-use).